eul94458/MHRPDJ/README.md

       [651452,'foest']

 For such data, linear search is not efficient enough.
-Let say we are searching for one particular cell in a grid system consist of 800\*800 cells, in the worse case, we will have to look for all cells in order to find our target.
+Let say we are searching for one particular cell in a grid system consisting 800\*800 cells, in the worse case, we will have to look for all cells in order to find our target.
 800^2 = 640,000 cells are there waiting for us.
 Considering a nation-wide geographic information database, 1 billion identifiers are possible.

 To tackle this problem, logorithmic search algorithm must be introduced.
 An example is presented as the following.